kukuu/raspberry-pie-digital/conveyor-belt-nodejs-JS/docs/simulation-control-dashboad.md

 # Features

-1. Data Fetching: The dashboard now fetches data from the /api/simulation-history endpoint
+1. Data Fetching: The dashboard  fetches data from the /api/simulation-history endpoint

 2. Real-time Updates: Click "Refresh Data" to get the latest simulation results